The information in this guide is provided for assistance only.

 You will be asked to choose a username and password when you register.
 Once you have chosen your username, you won't be able to change it online so you should make sure you are happy with it before completing registration.
 If you forget your username or password at any time, you can choose the relevant 'Forgot username' or 'Forgot password' link on the Sign In page.

-If you want to play Instant Wins for prizes or Draw-Based Games online, you will need to register a valid debit card to your National Lottery account – you can only register one debit card.
+If you want to play Instant Win Games for prizes or Draw-Based Games on the website, you will need to register a valid debit card to your National Lottery account – you can only register one debit card.
 We will need you to enter the debit card number and expiry date.
 You can use debit cards linked to joint bank accounts.
-We don't need your debit card details if you only want to try our Instant Wins, or if you want to set up a Direct Debit for Draw-Based Games.
+We don't need your debit card details if you only want to try our Instant Win Games, or if you want to set up a Direct Debit for Draw-Based Games.

 Finally, remember that you are only allowed to have one National Lottery account.